-Menu 7.
+Menu 6.
 Operating Modes

-7.1 Safety Close Mode
+Menu 6.1 Safety Close Mode

-By enabling this parameter it allows the user to close the door only by holding the close button on the wall control unit or by holding the CLS input active.
-The door can not be closed by Auto-close or by Transmitters. if the pe beams are not installed the controller will be loaded with safety close mode and A Message
+By enabling this parameter, the user can close the door only by holding the close button on the wall control unit or by holding the CLS input active.
+The door can not be closed by Auto-Close or by transmitters.
+If the PE Beams are not installed, the controller will be loaded with Safety Close Mode and the following message will be displayed:

 ATTENTION!
 "SAFETY CLOSE MODE has been enabled as no P.E beam has been installed!
 This means that the door can only be closed by HOLDING the 'CLS input' or 'CLOSE button'.
 All other means of closing the door are disabled.
-Press SET to continue. " will be displayed.
-Press set button to continue.
+Press SET to continue."

-7.2 PE Beams Input Response Mode
+Menu 6.2 PE Beams Input Response Mode